-Students are not permitted to have radios, headsets, portable music players, video games, cell phones, pagers/beepers, palm pilots, or other related electronic items at school.
+Students are not permitted to have radios, headsets, portable music players, video games, cell phones, or other related electronic items at school.
+Students may use their cellphones within the school building after 3:10 pm.
 Students are permitted to listen to (at an appropriate noise level) portable music players on the school bus, but must be turned off and out of sight once the student has departed the bus/vehicle.
 Recreational items such as skateboards, collector cards (baseball, etc.), playing cards, "slam" books, laser lights, and similar items are not to be brought to school.
 In addition, students are not to have in their possession any type of permanent markers.
 Items which are not appropriate and/or permitted in school can be confiscated and brought to the office.
 The school assumes no responsibility if any of these items are stolen when brought to school.
 All of the aforementioned devices/equipment will be confiscated by school personnel and will be brought to the principal's office and kept until a parent/guardian comes to school and picks up the devices/equipment.
 This includes PED's that are not being used for educational reasons.
 If a student refuses to relinquish the aforementioned device, he/she will face severe disciplinary action (ie. out-of-school suspension).